ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 } );
 ```

 Voilà!
-You should see CKEditor 4 running in your Vue.js app.
+You should see CKEditor 4 running in your Vue.js application.

 <info-box>
 	See the list of supported [directives](#component-directives) and [events](#component-events) that will help you configure the component.